Starter motors have a hard job, and I have owned many cars where the starter motor has eventually needed to be changed.

 This is a basic ‘bench test’ of the starter motor and solenoid off the vehicle.
 It is a basic test that should be done before you fit a starter motor, especially if you have purchased one from the scrapyard.

-A well charged battery
+A well charged battery,

 A set of jump leads.

 During these test it is quite common for large sparks to be produced.
-Make sure you are in a clear area where there are no flammable liquids
+Make sure you are in a clear area where there are no flammable liquids or other materials.

 DO NOT HOLD THE STARTER WITH YOUR HANDS.

-Test the solenoid.
+Testing the solenoid.

 Now connect the red jump lead to the positive (+) terminal of the battery and touch the other end of the lead to the terminal on the back of the solenoid.
 The solenoid should click loudly and throw the starter motor pinion forward.
 The starter motor should not turn.